 Some social media platforms do have measures in place to counter the spread of misinformation.
 Twitter, for instance, took to adding warning labels to tweets that include “synthetic and manipulated” content.

-Despite these measures, controlling digital disinformation on social media has always been a problem and will probably continue to be as we head into 2021.
+Despite these measures, controlling digital disinformation on social media has always been hard to tackle and will probably continue in 2023.

 6. Social Commerce Is the Future

-If the previous social media trend hasn’t already convinced you of the power of social commerce, how’s this to tip you over the fence: 55.2 percent of all Gen Z internet users in the US say their recent fashion purchases were inspired by the social media content.
+If the previous social media trends haven’t already convinced you of the power of social commerce, how’s this to tip you over the fence: 55.2% of all Gen Z internet users in the US say their recent fashion purchases were inspired by social media content.

 Considering that this group of users does half of their fashion shopping online, that accounts for quite a substantial amount of revenue.

-The millennial generation is also nearly as inspired, with only slightly fewer (50.6 percent) reporting purchasing a fashion item online after browsing through social media.
+The millennial generation is also nearly as inspired, with only slightly fewer (50.6%) reporting purchasing a fashion item online after browsing social media.
 All in all, it’s safe to say that more than half of all internet users between the ages of 14 and 34 have recently bought an item related to fashion online as a result of social media.

 With these social media trends in mind, you will not want to lose out on the benefits of social commerce for your business.
-After all, your competitors may already be doing so – nearly three out of every ten businesses say they have either already implemented a social commerce plan or are thinking about doing so over the next 12 months (Hootsuite, 2019).
+After all, your competitors may already be doing so – nearly three out of every ten businesses say they have either already implemented a social commerce plan or are thinking about doing so (Hootsuite, 2019).